JoshuaLampert/SimpleAutoDiff.jl/README.md

 julia> using SimpleAutoDiff
 ```

-SimpleAutoDiff.jl can compute first-order derivatives of scalar or vector-valued functions of one or several variables.
+SimpleAutoDiff.jl can compute first-order derivatives of scalar or vector-valued functions of one or several variables and Hessian
+matrices for scalar functions with vector input.

 ### Derivative of a function $f: \mathbb{R}\to\mathbb{R}$